Lucid dream: Risks

 Though lucid dreaming can be beneficial to a number of aspects of life, some risks have been suggested.
-Those who have never had a lucid dream may not understand what is happening when they experience it for the first time.
-This could cause those individuals to feel a variety of different emotions as they are going through a completely new psychological experience.
-Feelings of stress, worry, or confusion could arise.
-On the other hand, the feeling of empowerment could also come up as they realize that they are now in control of their dreams.
-Individuals who experience lucid dreams regularly could begin to feel isolated from others due to the fact that they have different experiences when it comes to dreaming.
-Someone struggling with certain mental illnesses could find it hard to be able to tell the difference between reality and the actual dream (psychosis).
+Those struggling with certain mental illnesses could find it hard to tell the difference between reality and the lucid dream (psychosis).

-A very small percentage of people may experience sleep paralysis, which is something that can sometimes be confused with lucid dreaming.
-Although from the outside, both of these seem to be quite similar, there are a few distinct differences that can help differentiate them.
+A very small percentage of people may experience sleep paralysis, which can sometimes be confused with lucid dreaming.
+Although from the outside, both seem to be quite similar, there are a few distinct differences that can help differentiate them.
 A person usually experiences sleep paralysis when they partially wake up in REM atonia, a state in which said person is partially paralyzed and cannot move their limbs.
 When in sleep paralysis, people may also experience hallucinations.
 Although said hallucinations cannot cause physical damage, they may still be frightening.
 There are three common types of hallucinations: an intruder in the same room, a crushing feeling on one's chest or back, and a feeling of flying or levitating.
 About 7.6% of the general population have experienced sleep paralysis at least once.
-Exiting sleep paralysis to a waking state can be achieved by intently focusing on a part of the body, such as a finger, and wiggling it, continuing the action of moving to then the hand, the arm, and so on, until the person is fully awake.
+Exiting sleep paralysis to a waking state can be achieved by intently focusing on a part of the body, such as a finger, and wiggling it, then continuing the action of moving to the hand, the arm, and so on, until the person is fully awake.

-Long-term risks with lucid dreaming have not been extensively studied, although many people have been lucid dreaming for many years without any adverse effects.
+Long-term risks with lucid dreaming have not been extensively studied, although many people have reported lucid dreaming for many years without any adverse effects.
+In 2018, researchers at the Wisconsin Institute for Sleep and Consciousness conducted a study that concluded individuals who lucid dream more frequently have a more active and well-connected prefrontal cortex.